shiveshc/CRF_Cell_ID/Readme.md

- out_folder		directory path where the output data file be saved data_name		name of the output data file img1			image channel in which identities of cells are to be predicted varargin		variable number of image channels that can be used as landmark channels
+ out_folder		directory path where the output data file be saved data_name		name of the output data file img1			image channel in which identities of cells are to be predicted img1_marker		Optional Vaa3d marker file if manually detected cells in img1.
+If not available set as [] img1_marker_name	Optional .xlsx file storing the names of manually detected cells in img1.
+If not available set as [] varargin		variable number of image channels that can be used as landmark channels.
+Each varargin is triplet combination of image, marker file and marker name file e.g. {img,\img_marker,\img_marker_name.xlsx} or {img,[],[]} if manual
+			detection is not available.

 Outputs :
  data file		.mat data file that will be used as input in next step
 ```

-For us, `img2` is the image channel in which cell identities are to be predicted thus our first argument. `img1` is second argument
+For us, `img2` is the image channel in which cell identities are to be predicted thus our first argument.
+Further we are not going to use any manual detection
 ```
-preprocess_data('sample_run\sample_data1','data_annotation_sample_data1',img2,img1)
+preprocess_data('sample_run\sample_data1','data_annotation_sample_data1',img2,[],[],{img1,[],[]})
 ```

 The output on terminal should look like